correlaid-paris/projects/README.md

 In 2020 we plan several offline events, please contact us!
 Hackathons on open data days https://liyubov.github.io/healthycityhack.github.io/

+We participate in Open Data Days opendatadays.org event in Paris on 7th March.

 # Contact
 If you would like to receive information about future events in CorrelAid, for suggestions of projects please contact